sumitsorout/webpages-clone-project--2/README.md

 # webpages-clone-project--2
-I have created this project when I  was looking randomly to create something on google just to practice more and enjoying
+I have created this project when I  was looking randomly on google to create something just to practice more